rage/programming-23/data/part-13/1-pygame.md

 The function `pygame.image.load` loads the image in the file `robot.png` and stores a reference to it in the variable named `robot`.
 The method `blit` draws the image at the location `(100, 50)`, and the function `pygame.display.flip` updates the window contents, as before.
 The location `(100, 50)` means that the _top left corner_ of the image is at that location within the window.

-In Pygame the origo point `(0, 0)` is in the top left corner of the window.
+In pygame the origo point `(0, 0)` is in the top left corner of the window.
 The x coordinates increase to the right, and the y coordinates increase downwards, so that the bottom right corner has the coordinates `(640, 480)`.
 This is contrary to how coordinates are usually handled in e.g. mathematics, but it is quite common in a programming context, and worth getting used to.

 Once you have loaded an image, you can use it many times within the same window.
 The following code draws the image of the robot at three different locations: